-We are committed to gender equality.
-Our strategies for achieving this include market-leading parental leave entitlements for all carers regardless of gender, including payment of superannuation contributions during paid and unpaid parental leave and support during the transition to and from parental leave.
-We offer senior female lawyers executive coaching, mentoring and networking opportunities, and we undertake analysis and actions to address equity in pay, professional development opportunities and promotion.
+Key policies and programs for achieving this include market-leading parental leave entitlements for all carers regardless of gender, including payment of superannuation contributions during paid and unpaid parental leave and support during the transition to and from parental leave.
+We offer senior female lawyers executive coaching, mentoring and networking opportunities, regularly provide school holiday care programs for working parents, and

 We design all our buildings and systems around our people, ensuring they are accessible from both a physical and technological perspective.

-We provide support, coaching and confidential counselling across a wide range of areas, including general wellbeing, holistic support, and Manager-specific support.
+We provide support, coaching and confidential counselling across a wide range of areas, including general wellbeing, holistic support, and manager-specific support.

-We’ve developed a strong network of diversity and inclusion partners with whom we regularly partner, sponsor or support.
+Genuine shifts in diversity and inclusion take more than an internal effort – they require societal change.
+We are taking an active role to drive impact beyond the firm and have developed a strong network of diversity and inclusion partners with whom we regularly partner, sponsor or support.
+These include: